xrviv/WalletScrutinyCom/_android/io.nunchuk.android.md

 ## Analysis

 In stark contrast to version **1.9.62**, version **1.9.64** has a lot of diffs particularly in the main apk file `base.apk`.
 While we investigate the root cause of this, we determine version **1.9.64** to be **nonverifiable**.

+We updated the [existing issue](https://github.com/nunchuk-io/nunchuk-android/issues/23#issuecomment-2723364936) with this new information.

 ## App Description